Asus4 guitar chords

 A - D - E

-Asus4 chords consist of the 1st, 4th and 5 notes of the diatonic root scale of A Major.
+Asus4 chords consist of the 1st, 4th and 5 notes of the A Major Scale.
 The 3rd is omitted giving the chord an openness and in most cases, a need for resolution - generally back to the A chord.

 • A Major Scale: A - B - C# - D - E - F# - G#